Cinque Terre visiting all 5 towns

 Cinque Terre train card

 The Cinque Terre train card allows unlimited travel on the La Spezia – Cinque Terre – Levanto train line.
-It also includes access to the hiking paths and use of shuttle buses.
-There is an option of 1 day or 2 days, however, they are not 24 hour based.
+It also includes access to the hiking paths and the use of shuttle buses.
+There is an option of 1 day or 2 days, however, they are not 24-hour based.
 On arrival in La Spezia, we purchased our cards to use the next day and bought separate tickets to get us to Corniglia.
-You just have to validate the ticket before your first train journey, it will then expire that day at midnight, or the next for a 2 day.
+You just have to validate the ticket before your first train journey, it will then expire that day at midnight (the next for a 2-day ticket).
 When passing the hiking checkpoint or using the shuttle bus just show the person your card.
 You can purchase your card online before you travel to Cinque Terre.
 Find the latest prices here.

 Where to stay in Cinque Terre